r-lib/gert/README.md

 ### Automatic authentication

-To authenticate with a remote in git2r, you may need to manually pass your credentials in every call to e.g. `git2r::clone()`, which is not ideal.
+To authenticate with a remote in git2r, you may need to manually pass your credentials in every call to e.g. `git2r::clone()`, which can be burdensome.
+This is always the case for https remotes and is often the case even for ssh remotes.

-In Gert, authentication is done automatically using the [credentials](https://docs.ropensci.org/credentials/articles/intro.html) package.
+In gert, authentication is done automatically using the [credentials](https://docs.ropensci.org/credentials/articles/intro.html) package.
 This package calls out to the local OS credential store which is also used by the `git` command line.
 Therefore gert will automatically pick up on https credentials that are safely stored in your OS keychain.

-If no credentials are available from the store, `gert` will try to authenticate using your `GITHUB_PAT` (if set) for GitHub https remotes.
+If no credentials are available from the store, gert will try to authenticate using your `GITHUB_PAT` (if set) for GitHub https remotes.
 If none of that works, it safely prompts the user for credentials using [askpass](https://github.com/jeroen/askpass#readme).
 Together, these methods should make https authentication "just work" in any scenario, without having to manually provide passwords in R.

-Authentication with ssh remotes is a bit more complicated, but Gert will again try to make this as smooth as possible.
-First of all, Gert will tell you if SSH is supported when attaching the package (this will be the case on all modern systems):
+Authentication with ssh remotes is a bit more complicated, but gert will again try to make this as smooth as possible.
+First of all, gert will tell you if SSH is supported when attaching the package (this will be the case on all modern systems):

 ```r
 > library(gert)